mspielberg/codepath-twitter/README.md

   - [x] Menu item handling is in a separate view controller from the overlay/underlay handling.
   - [x] Dragging is bounded.
   - [x] Navigation bars contain buttons to show/hide the menu.
+  - [x] Tapping a menu item for a timeline pops any currently displayed detail views.
 - [x] Profile page
   - [x] summoned by tapping user names and screennames, as well as within the tweet detail view.